 Two faculty members from the Department of Respiratory Care at the University of Texas Health Science Center at San Antonio have been recognized for their dedication, leadership and excellence in respiratory therapy by two national associations.

 Richard Wettstein, MMEd, RRT, FAARC, associate professor of respiratory care, was inducted as an American Association for Respiratory Care (AARC) Fellow during the AARC International Congress on December 6, 2015.
 AARC Fellows are recognized by their peers for their dedication and contribution to the art and science of respiratory care.
 Wettstein has been teaching for more than 20 years and has taught respiratory care in Canada, Saudi Arabia and the United States.
-In addition to teaching and research, Wettstein serves as the director of clinical education and admissions for the UT Health Science Center Department of Respiratory Care.
+In addition to teaching and research, Wettstein serves as the director of clinical education and admissions for the UT Health San Antonio Department of Respiratory Care.